 In this example, the index underlying assets all had positive returns for the month.
-In order to highlight the effect of rebalancing into the money market position, we have assumed that such a rebalancing occurs one week into the month
+In order to highlight the effect of rebalancing

 We cannot predict which eligible underlying assets will be chosen as index underlying assets in any month, the weights of the index underlying assets or the overnight interest rate.
 The actual amount that you will receive maturity and the rate of return on the offered notes will depend on the performance of the index which will be determined by the index underlying assets chosen and their weightings.